O'Mahony to captain Lions in 1st test vs. New Zealand | Taiwan News

 Elliot Daly played his way into the team on the left wing with strong performances in midweek matches while New Zealand-born Ben Te'o will start at inside center.

-All Blacks coach Steve Hansen also sprung surprises, naming Rieko Ioane to make his first test start on the left wing in place of Julian Savea.
+All Blacks coach Steve Hansen also sprung surprises of his own, naming Rieko Ioane to make his first test start on the left wing in place of Julian Savea.

 Ioane has won his two previous test caps off the bench.